 8. A.J.
 Foyt

-Known as “Super Tex” to friends and foes, A.J.
-Foyt is one of the best American race car drivers of all time—distinguished by the fact that he raced in several different genres of motorsport.
-This included Automobile Club Champ cars and midget cars.
-He also raced stock cars in NASCAR, and holds the USAC career wins record with 159 victories, and the American championship racing career wins record with 67 first place trophies.
-Additionally, Super Tex is the only driver to win the Indianapolis 500 (which he won four times), the Daytona 500, the 24 Hours of Daytona, and the 24 Hours of Le Mans.
-A.J.
-Foyt also won the International Race of Champions all-star racing series in 1976 and 1977.
-In NASCAR, he won the 1964 Firecracker 400 and the 1972 Daytona 500.
-This incredible run was punctuated by the fact that Super Tex survived three serious crashes during his career that left him with lifelong injuries.
-Not surprising that A.J.
-Foyt has been inducted into numerous motorsport Halls of Fame.
+Known as "Super Tex" to friends and foes, A.J.
+Foyt is one of the best American race car drivers of all time — distinguished by the fact that he raced in several different genres of motorsport, including Automobile Club Champ cars and midget cars.
+Foyt also raced stock cars in NASCAR, and holds the United States Auto Club (USAC) career wins record with 159 victories, and the American championship racing career wins record with 67 first place trophies.

 6. Richard Petty

-A pure NASCAR driver, Richard Petty, nicknamed “The King,” raced in the Grand National era of the NASCAR Winston Cup Series.
-He won the NASCAR Championship a record seven times (tied for most wins with Dale Earnhardt), and won a record 200 races during his career.
-Richard Petty also won the Daytona 500 a record seven times, and won a record 10 consecutive races in the 1967 season.
-Statistically, Richard Petty is the most accomplished driver in the history of NASCAR, and he remains one of the most respected figures in motorsport.
-His other accomplishments included winning a record number of pole positions (127) and over 700 Top 10 finishes in his 1,184 starts, including 513 consecutive starts from 1971 to 1989.
-Richard Petty was a member of the inaugural class of the NASCAR Hall of Fame in 2010.
-A well-deserved honor.
+Richard Petty, nicknamed "The King," raced in the Grand National era of the NASCAR Winston Cup Series.
+He won the NASCAR Championship a record seven times (tied for most wins with Dale Earnhardt and Jimmie Johnson), and won a record 200 races during his career.
+Richard Petty also won the Daytona 500 a record seven times and won a record 10 consecutive races in the 1967 season.

 5. Nigel Mansell